Your Medicare Coverage

 - Necessary tests, labs, and exams before surgery

-- Immunosuppressive drugs (under certain conditions)
+- Transplant drugs also called immunosuppressive drugs (under certain conditions)

 - Follow-up care